Age-Old Wisdom meets Modern Tools

-Then witch hazel flowers—not in the spring, but in late October or November, or even early December.
+Witch hazel blossoms not in the spring or summer when most flowers bloom!
+Rather, most species bloom from January to March.
 The fragrant, tasseled yellow blossoms often appear against a background of early snow.
+Other types of witch hazel flower in late fall or even December.
 As the shrub blooms, its previous year’s fruit matures.
 The seed capsules explode with an audible pop, shooting their two hard, shiny black seeds several yards from the parent plant.

 Why is it Called Witch Hazel?

 The plant’s name does not refer to witchcraft, but comes from the Middle English word wych or wyche, meaning pliant or flexible, which is a reference to the plant’s very flexible branches.
 The “hazel” in the name comes from the plant’s similarity to the common hazelnut.

 If for no other reason than its time of winter bloom, witch hazel is a valuable landscaping plant—but it’s also attractive in the spring and summer with its dark green leaves and graceful, spreading vase shape.

 Choose its planting site carefully, because most varities grow 25 feet tall and just as wide.
 Witch hazels can be kept smaller with pruning once they are finished blooming.
 However, they really do best in large planting areas for normal growth.
 With their shallow, slow-growing root systems, it’s best you have plenty of room.

 Being shade tolerant, witch hazel is often used for naturalizing wooded areas, but these plants actually perform best in full sun (or, filtered shade in hot zones) and develop brighter fall foliage when planted in the open.